-Jupiter hangs with the girls, showing Taïga the stables and the different facilities in the basement, but he has to leave them when they get to the girl’s dormitory.
-The room is not very big – four beds with assorted closets and two desks.
+Jupiter hangs with the girls, showing Taïga the stables and the different facilities in the basement, but he has to leave them when they get to the girls’ room.
+It is not very big – four beds with assorted closets and two desks.

 ‘This is mine, and that’s Elspeth’s.
-So I guess you can pick whichever,’ she points to the two free beds.
+So, I guess you can pick whichever.’
+Chase points to the two free beds.

 ‘Thanks.
 This one will do just fine.’
 She hauls her things over to the one by the wall, opening her suitcase.

-Chase sits cross-legged on her mattress, watching Taïga start to unpack.
+Chase sits cross-legged on her mattress, watching Taïga unpack.
 She tells her a little about herself and about her boisterous family in Twinbrook but she avoids talking about why she’s at APYR.
-Taïga takes off her nice dress and changes into jeans and Dr. Martens.
+Taïga takes off her nice dress and changes into shorts and Dr. Martens.

 ‘I wish I had your legs…’ Chase says wistfully.
 ‘What sports are you into?’